Fodor's Expert Review Brockhole

-A lakeside 19th-century mansion with 30 acres of terraced gardens sloping down to the water, Brockhole serves as the park's official visitor center and has an exhilarating "treetop trek"—a rope bridge and zip-line route high up through oak trees.
+A lakeside 19th-century mansion with 30 acres of terraced gardens sloping down to the water, Brockhole serves as the park's official visitor center and has some exhilarating activities.
+Among them are "treetop trek"—a rope bridge and zipline route high up through oak trees—and the U.K.'s only "treetop nets," allowing everyone over the age of three to climb and bounce around safely among the twigs and leaves more than 25 feet up, supported by elastic ropes.
+There's also a 30-foot climbing wall.
 The gardens, designed in the Arts and Crafts style by Thomas Mawson, are at their best in spring, when daffodils punctuate the lawns and azaleas burst into bloom.
-There's an adventure playground, pony rides, mini golf and rowboats for rent.
+There's an adventure playground, pony rides, minigolf, and rowboats for rent.
 The bookstore carries hiking guides and maps, and you can picnic here or eat at the café-restaurant.
-Bus 555/559 goes to the visitor center from Windermere, and boats from Waterhead stop at a pier.
-Windermere Lake Cruises has seasonal ferry service to Brockhole from Waterhead in Ambleside.